-Use your eraser to clean the sketch lines, and our pumpkin drawing is complete.
+Use your eraser to clean the sketch lines, and our simple pumpkin drawing is complete.

 And as usual, the final step, should you feel like it, is to colour in the pumpkin.

 Pumpkins are dark yellow or orange – here we liked the orange colour.
-Notice the darker outline on the ribs, with a lighter center.
+Notice the darker outline on the ribs, with a lighter centre.
 It gives a bit of a feeling of plasticity.

 Colour in a nice green stem next – again with some highlight in the middle.
-Add some yellow for contrast into the eye, with black for the inner part and lighter
+And finally, sit the pumpkin on a bit of a green patch.

 Our second pumpkin is viewed at an angle.
 That makes it look better and more realistic, but also slightly harder to draw.
 But since you have already learned how to draw pumpkin ribs, curving them into a space is not that hard.

 How to draw a pumpkin: base sketch step by step